lasamlai/lambda_calculus/README.md

 ## Characteristic

-When pretty printer recognizes that a given lambda structure is equivalent to some macro, it will be displayed.
+When a pretty printer recognizes that a given lambda structure is equivalent to some macro, it will be displayed.

 ## Examples